 One of the guys I befriended, Jean-Louis, invited me to join him in Punta Cana for our birthdays in April.
 He said he was tired of travelling alone and would I keep him company – just friends, no strings, separate beds – and he offered to pay half.
 Well now.
 A week in the sun for $500?
 Count me in.
 It was nice.
 Someone to share meals with and keep company while taking in the rays.
 We did absolutely nothing besides go shopping one afternoon.
 The rest of the time was beach, eat, sleep.
 Felt kinda good!

 But… I came home to this.

 A pipe in the boys’ bathroom leaked causing damage in our beautiful dining room.
 Iain took my car to work and someone backed into it and drove off.
-The foundation cracked and water damage all accross the carpeted floor – all has to be removed.
+The foundation cracked and water damage all across the carpeted floor – all has to be removed.

 Oh friggen joy, oh bliss.
 The insurance covered the dining room – we now have a brand-new floor (since August only).
 I haven’t taken care of the car yet but Sébastien has given me the name of someone and the basement is not bloody covered.
 Sigh.

 Aidan graduated in June 2017.
 He had some rough moments but all’s well that ends well!
 Check out the hair!
 Lordy!
 It’s all my fault.
 I told him he had Robert Plant hair and to let it grow.
 LOL..
 Iain keeps calling him a bum.
 How we ended up with two such different guys is beyond me.
 Anyway, he has a part-time job at Subway, has been dating Willow for almost two years and is doing okay.
 He was too late to register for CEGEP for September but has since signed up to start in January.
 I am pleased.